Communicating With Your Health Care Team

 Get a second opinion.
 Before you begin treatment, you may want to make an appointment with another oncologist to review treatment recommendations.
 No member of your health care team will mind if you seek a second opinion.
 In fact, many specialists encourage it and may even provide a referral.

-If you are nervous about letting your doctor know you want a second opinion, tell him or her that you are very satisfied with the care you are receiving but just want to make sure you are aware of all your options.
+If you are nervous about letting your doctor know you want a second opinion, tell them that you are very satisfied with the care you are receiving, but just want to make sure you are aware of all your options.
 It is important that you feel comfortable with any decisions made in regard to treatment options and getting a second opinion may help you make decisions about your medical care.

 Find out how the treatment plan will affect your daily life.
 Cancer treatments are often given at a doctor’s office or hospital.
 However, many of today’s treatments can also be taken at home.
 Find out where you will be treated, how often you will receive treatment and for how long.
 Will you need someone to accompany you to appointments or to help care for you at home?
 Will you be able to continue your usual activities, such as working or going to school?
 Knowing such information ahead of time will allow you to prepare for changes to your routine.